StepheninSchool/Assignment-4-StepheninSchool/README.md

 - src/style.css: `Contains custom styles for the app.`
 ---
 **Additional Notes**
- - Icons: The app uses icons from the public/icons folder for branding and UI elements.
+ - Icons: `The app uses icons from the public/icons folder for branding and UI elements.`
- - Browser Compatibility: The app is designed to work on modern browsers that support IndexedDB and service workers.
+ - Browser Compatibility: `The app is designed to work on modern browsers that support IndexedDB and service workers.`
-- PWA Installation: Users can install the app on their devices by clicking "Add to Home Screen" in supported browsers.
+- PWA Installation: `Users can install the app on their devices by clicking "Add to Home Screen" in supported browsers.`
-- Future Improvements: Features like note categorization, search functionality, and cloud sync can be added in future updates.
+- Future Improvements: `Features like note categorization, search functionality, and cloud sync can be added in future updates.`
+---
 ## Authors

 **Stephen Landrigan**